mathiaspettersen/CTFTeam5/Lab03/Gustav.md

 ## 9004
 >*Having a good backup of the home folder is quite important.
 Why would you not want all the files included?
 Port: 9004*

-As with task 9003 the task text seems to point to cronjob being executed to backup files.
-As with the last task the `/etc/cron.d/` folder contains a interesting file called `backup`.
+As with task 9003 the task text seems to point to cronjob being executed to backup files and as with the last task the `/etc/cron.d/` folder also contains a interesting file this time called `backup`.

 ![image](https://user-images.githubusercontent.com/59768512/155786815-cb1ed51c-af20-4c99-8e9b-09ed2158dc47.png)

-Looking at this interesting file it seems to be running every half a minute and creating the `/tmp/files.bak` file and all the files within`/home/user` backup'ed into to it.
+Looking at this interesting file it seems to be running every half a minute and creating the `/tmp/files.bak` file and backup all the files within `/home/user` into to it.

 ![image](https://user-images.githubusercontent.com/59768512/155786966-e2061d6a-55f2-49de-84df-f631a1afc1a2.png)